salesforcecli/command/DEVELOPING.md

 ## List of Useful commands

-_These commands assume that they are executed from the top-level directory.
-Internally, they delegate to `lerna` to call them on each npm module in the packages directory._

-### `yarn bootstrap`

-This bootstraps the packages by issuing an `yarn install` on each package and also symlinking any package that are part of the packages folder.

-You would want do this as the first step after you have made changes in the modules.

-If you change the dependencies in your package.json, you will also need to run this command.

 ### `yarn compile`

-This runs `yarn compile` on each of the package in packages.
+This compiles the typescript to javascript.

 ### `yarn clean`

-This run `yarn clean` on each of the package in packages.
-Running `yarn clean-all` will also clean up the node_module directories.
+This cleans all generated files and directories.
+Run `yarn clean-all` to also clean up the node_module directories.

 ### `yarn test`

-This runs `yarn test` on each of the packages.
+This tests the typescript using ts-node.

+### `yarn docs`

+This generates documentation into [docs](docs).

 ### `yarn lint`

-This runs `yarn lint` on each of the packages.
-If there are no errors/warnings from tslint, then you get a clean output.
-But, if they are errors from tslint, you will see a long error that can be confusing – just focus on the tslint errors.
-The results of this is deeper than what the tslint extension in VS Code does because of [semantic lint rules](https://palantir.github.io/tslint/usage/type-checking/) which requires a tsconfig.json to be passed to tslint.
+This lints all the typescript.
+If there are no errors/warnings from tslint, then you get clean output.
+But, if there are errors from tslint, you will see a long error that can be confusing – just focus on the tslint errors.
+The results of this are deeper than what the tslint extension in VS Code does because of [semantic lint rules](https://palantir.github.io/tslint/usage/type-checking/) which requires a tsconfig.json to be passed to tslint.